jml/servant-template/README.md

 - [ ] Reader monad to pass in metrics
 - [ ] Switch to [prometheus](https://hackage.haskell.org/package/prometheus) library if it ever gets `Vector` support: https://github.com/LukeHoersten/prometheus/issues/1
 - [ ] Embrace optparse-applicative's completion
+- [ ] Move `/metrics` out of the API and into the top-level Server.hs